-Seattle City Light relocated transmission lines near the sports stadiums and Pioneer Square before the southernmost mile of the viaduct was demolished in 2010.
+We relocated transmission lines near the sports stadiums and Pioneer Square before the southernmost mile of the viaduct was demolished in 2010.
 In 2012, Seattle City Light completed the relocation of a section of these transmission lines along the central waterfront, moving them to a permanent location underground between Yesler Way and the Union Street substation.
 Seattle City Light is in the process of permanently relocating the final section, Phase 2, from Yesler Way to South King Street.
-The project is expected to be complete in fall 2017.
+The project is expected to be complete in end of year 2017.

 The first step toward a new waterfront

 The Central Waterfront Transmission Line Relocation Project must be completed before Alaskan Way Viaduct removal.
 Thus, work is a vital preliminary step in the transformation of the Central Waterfront.